Object Map

 Additional Notes

-- Field’s validate attribute will be executed first and then the object map will be executed.
+• The field attribute validate will be executed first and then the object map is executed.

 Action